Article

 def format(self, record: logging.LogRecord) -> str:

-log_obj: Dict[str, Any] = {
+log_obj: dict[str, Any] = {

 "timestamp": self.formatTime(record, self.datefmt),